dioptra-io/geoloc-imc-2023/README.md

 - measurements/probe_and_anchor_measurements.ipynb
 - measurements/landmark_traceroutes.ipynb

-In that case, most of the data will be regenerated while the code is run eventhough you need few basic files.
+In that case, most of the data will be regenerated while the code is run even though you need few basic files.
 After cloning the repository, unzip the (TROUVER UN NOM 2) folder (ET DIRE OU IL SE TROUVE).
 It contains 2 subfolders.
 - geography -> cities? to remove?
 - various -> various what?